OmriBarZik/cywp/README.md

 ## requirement

-1. you must have cypress 6.7 or above
+1. You must have cypress 6.7 or above
-2. you must have docker up and running on your system.
+2. You must have docker up and running on your system.

 ## installation